SwiftGraphs/Grape/Sources/Grape/Grape.docc/CreatingAForceDirectedGraph.md

 }

 ```
+   }

+   @Column {

-@Image(source: "BasicExample.png", alt: "A basic force directied graph.")
+    @Image(source: "BasicExample.png", alt: "Rendered example of a small graph") {
+        Rendered example of a small graph.
+    }

+   }
+}

-> **Note**: Grape currently does not protect you from linking to non-existing nodes.
+> Grape currently does not protect you from linking to non-existing nodes.
 If you link to a node that does not exist, view crashes.

-## Customizing forces
+## Customize forces

 You can customize the forces that interfere with the nodes and links.
 By default, Grape uses a `LinkForce` and a `ManyBodyForce`.